Insurance for Franchises: What Kind of Insurance Do You Need?

 Some business activities have coverage under required franchise insurance policies, but some things get left out.
 Franchisees should investigate their policies to see what’s covered and where extra coverage needs to be put in place.

-Types of Insurance You’ll Need to Consider
+Types of Insurance for Franchises

 There are lots of business activities that franchisees take part in.
 Below we’ll name a few of the most common and offer insight on what type of insurance policy will help cover liabilities that come with those activities.